-Up until March 31, 2020, the Company charged office lease and administrative expenditures to ICU, a company with common directors.
-During the year ended December 31, 2020, office lease and administrative expenditures charged to ICU amounted to \$26,533 (2019 - \$79,600).
-At December 31, 2020, ICU owes IsoEnergy nil (December 31, 2019 - \$8,844).
-In addition, on August 7, 2020, the Company entered into the Option Agreement with ICU.
+Up until June 30, 2020, the Company charged office lease and administrative expenditures to ICU, a company with common directors at that time.
+During the six months ended June 30, 2020, office lease and administrative expenditures charged to ICU amounted to \$26,533.

-Subsequent to year end, the Chief Executive Officer resigned and was paid \$897,254 in accordance with the terms of his employment contract.
+On February 15, 2021, the former Chief Executive Officer resigned and was paid \$897,254 in accordance with the terms of his employment contract.
+This is excluded from the table above for the year ended December 31,2021.